-The hashgocha we give on dried fruit is valid only on the kashrus of the dried fruit, as mentioned above.
-We do not take responsibility for any infestation which may occur after the fruit is packaged.
-Therefore, one must be careful and inspect the fruit according to the guidelines below.
+The hashgocha we give on Nuts is valid only on the kashrus of the nuts.
+We do not take responsibility for any infestation which may occur after it's packaged.
+Therefore, one must be careful and inspect according to the guidelines below